JOIN LOGIN JOIN

 That’s it for now.

 A new Wartrukk could absolutely happen later.
-It would fit the direction of the range, especially if GW is leaning into a broader Ork vehicle refresh.
+It would fit the direction of the range, especially if GW is moving towards a broader Ork vehicle refresh.
 But right now, that’s theory, not a “confirmed” rumor.
 And there’s a big difference between “this would be smart” and “this is what sources are saying right now.”

 October Would Be The Perfect Time For Orktober 2026